amr792/pomodoro-timer/README.md

 # About the App
 Lightweight, fast, functional, and devoid of side-effects.

 Server Side Rendering (SSR) which is faster than Client Side rendering for single page applications (like this one).
-HTML is directly served to the page before Javascript is loaded.
-To enable this, Next.js was used which is a framework which wraps React.
+HTML is directly served before Javascript is finished loading.
+Next.js wraps React and enables SSR by default.
 More info about Next.js here: https://github.com/zeit/next.js/

-Redux-Observables using Epics which enables the app to avoid all side-effects.
-Takes in a stream of action and dispatches additional actions based on a one-way data flow design pattern.
+Redux-Observables using Epics to avoid any side-effects.
+Epics take in a stream of action and dispatches additional actions based on a one-way data flow design pattern.

 Jest enables easy, modular, and exhaustive testing.